dilshan5/payconiq-test-api-automation/README.md

 ## Set up the Project

-You can set your project configurations in `config.yml`.
-Please make sure you DO NOT commit sensitive information in this file.
+- You can set your project configurations in `src/main/resources/config.yaml`. eg: userName and password required to generate token
+- Please make sure you DO NOT commit sensitive information in this file.
-You can pass those data via your CI/CD tools during the execution.
+- You can pass those data via your CI/CD tools during the execution.

 ## Continuous Integration/Continuous Deployment with Jenkins